Weak units, universal cells, and coherence via universality for bicategories

-Due to the symmetry between $e$ and $e^*$ in the hypothesis, we immediately obtain that $e^*$ is also tensor left divisible; then, a dual argument in $\opp{X}$ shows that both $e$ and $e^*$ are also tensor right divisible.
+Due to the symmetry between $e$ and $e^*$ in the hypothesis, we immediately obtain that $e^*$ is also tensor left universal; then, a dual argument in $\opp{X}$ shows that both $e$ and $e^*$ are also tensor right universal.
 This completes the proof. \end{proof}